obiwanjacobi/Zim80/readme.md

 See also the wiki for more information.

 ------------------------------------

 ## Credits:

 Using the WaveDrom json format to generate wave diagrams from recorded signal changes by the LogicAnalyzer.
 Copyright (c) 2011-2016 Aliaksei Chapyzhenka http://wavedrom.com/

-Using the Zexlax Z80 excercizer scripts Copyright (C) 1994  Frank D. Cringle Modified by J.G.Harston for zmac compatibility. http://mdfs.net/Software/Z80/Exerciser (CPM.zip)
+Using the Zexlax Z80 exercizer scripts Copyright (C) 1994  Frank D. Cringle Modified by J.G.Harston for zmac compatibility. http://mdfs.net/Software/Z80/Exerciser (CPM.zip)

-Using the zmac Z80 Macro Cross Assembler by George Phillips to assmble the Zexlax scripts. http://members.shaw.ca/gp2000/zmac.html
+Using the zmac Z80 Macro Cross Assembler by George Phillips to assemble the Zexlax scripts. http://members.shaw.ca/gp2000/zmac.html

 Using the Dgml Xml syntax to generate graphic models of connected signals.
 Copyright Microsoft.